 Introduced in 2008 and last redesigned in 2010, Apple’s MacBook Air ($899 and up from the Apple Store) started out as a significantly slimmer, lighter, and more expensive alternative to the 13″ MacBook and MacBook Pro.
-Currently available in 11.6″ (1366×768-pixel) and 13.3″ (1440×900-pixel) models, the MacBook Air is Apple’s entry-level laptop, featuring non-Retina screens, 9- to 12-hour battery life, and 128-512GB of flash storage.
-To reduce their size, they use low-power Intel Core i5 processors, two USB 3.0 ports and a Thunderbolt port; only the 13.3″ model includes an SDXC card reader.
-They are still Apple’s smallest all-in-one computers, and top choices for many students and casual computer users.
+Currently available in 11.6″ (1366×768-pixel) and 13.3″ (1440×900-pixel) models, the MacBook Air is Apple’s most affordable laptop, featuring non-Retina screens, 9- to 12-hour battery life, and 128-512GB of flash storage.
+To reduce their size, they use low-power Intel Core i5 processors, two USB 3.0 ports and a Thunderbolt 2 port; only the 13.3″ model includes an SDXC card reader.
+They remain top choices for many students and casual computer users.

 In March 2015, Apple refreshed the MacBook Air with slightly faster Intel Broadwell processors and superior Intel HD Graphics 6000 GPUs.
 The MacBook Air line currently includes 1.6GHz processors across the line with Turbo Boost speeds up to 2.7GHz.
 All four models ship with 4GB of RAM standard, and built-to-order versions can go up to 8GB.
 802.11ac and Bluetooth 4 wireless are standard on the Air, as is a 720p FaceTime HD camera.